evananyonga/udemy/README.md

 ##Loops and Conditionals
 ######Boolean logic
 comparison operators: _>, >=, <, <=, ==, !=, ===, !==_
-== operator performs type coersion
+== operator performs type coercion
 The === operator is more specific and encouraged to use in comparisons

 Logical operators: _&&, ||, !_